CertifiedJimenez/TikTok-CMS/README.md

 The TikTok CMS API allows the user using react or any framework to upload their content using the Django REST API.

-The entire application is contained within the `backend` folder.
+The entire REST application is contained within the `backend` folder.

-`config.ru` is a minimal Rack configuration for unicorn.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.

 ## Install dependencies